 "Is it really just the uniform that makes you tired, or is it just a matter of mindset?
 It's an experiment."

-He is currently training in black pants, the same specifications as his uniform.
-He has three pairs of pants on hand to ensure he doesn't go blank, so he is serious about his experiments.
-On this day, he threw 60 pitches in bullpen, including breaking ball.
+He's been doing his off-season training in black pants, the same specifications as his uniform.
+He has three sets of them to avoid any gaps in his training, so he's serious about this experiment.
+On this day, he threw 60 pitches in bullpen, including some breaking ball.

 "It's been like this forever.
 For the sake of the experiment.
 For now, it's like this all year round.
 If I'm tired after February 1st, then it's a matter of attitude.
 The uniform has nothing to do with it!"

-While he works hard at training, he doesn't forget to have fun.
-Armed with a powerful fastball reaches a maximum speed of 156 km/h and a variety of breaking ball, he recorded eight wins in 16 games last season.
-He has already been confirmed as the starter for the third game of the season (against Softbank Hawks and Mizuho PayPay) on March 29th.
-Just a few more sleeps until camp starts.
-I'm already looking forward to the research report from Nago.
-(Kato Hiroshi)
+While he approaches training with seriousness, he never forgets to have fun.
+Armed with a powerful fastball reaches a maximum speed of 156 km/h and a variety of breaking ball, he recorded 8 wins in 16 games last season.
+He is already scheduled to start the third game of the season on March 29th (against Softbank Hawks at Mizuho PayPay Dome).
+Just a few more sleeps until spring training begins.
+I'm looking forward to his research report from Nago.
+(Hiroshi Kato)